ypid/ansibleRole-Sudo/README.md

 Role Variables
 --------------

-This role uses only one variable to construct the sudoers file, in general the variable 'sudo_main_cfg' should be set in group_vars although it can be used in host_vars as well.
+This role uses only one variable to construct the sudoers file.

-sudo_main_cfg
+You can set the variable 'sudoers_cfg' in group_vars or host_vars based on your needs.

-The variable structure includes the sections below and can inclue multiple entries per section or none except UserPriv that in general set to
+sudoers_cfg

-'root       ALL=(ALL:ALL) ALL'.
+The variable structure includes the sections below and can inclue multiple entries per section please see example below.

 	* Defaults
 	* HostAlias
 	* UserAlias
 	* CmndAlias
-	* UserPriv (REQUIRED)
+	* UserPriv
 	* RunasAlias